sven-lange-last/cloud-logs/priority-insights/log-record-field-types/README.md

 `object mapping for [<field-name>] tried to parse field [<field-name>] as object, but found a concrete value` | The log record contains a field `<field-name>`.
 The daily Priority insights index already contains an `object` field with that name.
 The field value in the log record is not an object.
 `Could not dynamically add mapping for field [<field-name>.<sub-field-name>].
 Existing mapping for [<field-name>] must be of type object but found [<type>].` | The log record contains a field `<field-name>.<sub-field-name>`.
 The daily Priority insights index already contains a field with name `<field-name>` which is not of type `object`.
 Said index does NOT contain a field with name `<field-name>.<sub-field-name>` yet.
 Priority insights wants to add field `<sub-field-name>` as a sub-field to the known field `<field-name>` which does not work because sub-fields can only be added to `object` fields.<br/>This message occurs most often if `<field-name>` is already known as `text` field.

+## Mapping exceptions can vary from day to day

+As mentioned before, Priority insights maintains a separate daily index for each Cloud Logs service instance.
+Every day a new daily index is created.
+After creation, the new daily index does not contain any field mappings.
+Every day, the fields are learnt anew and new field mappings are added.
+Daily indices are independent of each other and a particular field name can have a different type every day.

+Mapping exceptions are caused by fields that have different types in different log records.
+The log record that has the first occurrence of a particular field `F` on a day determines the field type `T1` on this day.
+Other log records on that day may contain field `F` with type `T2`.
+On that day, log records where field `F` has type `T2` will be affected by a mapping exception.
+The next day, the first log record with field `F` could be one where field `F` has the type `T2`.
+On that day, log records where field `F` has type `T1` will be affected by a mapping exception.
+Mapping exceptions related to a particular field can vary from day to day.

+Example:

+* Some log records contain a field named `message` with values that Priority insights classifies as `text`.
+* Other log records contain a field named `message` with object values, i.e. the `message` field has sub-fields.
+* Priority insights stores known fields and their types in the daily index.
+Whether `message` is a `text` field or an `object` field in the daily index depends on which log record is processed first on a day:
+* If `message` is indexed as a `text` field, log records that contain `message` as an `object` field will have following mapping exception message: `Could not dynamically add mapping for field [message...].
+Existing mapping for [message] must be of type object but found [text].`.
+* If `message` is indexed as a `object` field, log records that contain `message` as an `text` field will have following mapping exception message: `object mapping for [message] tried to parse field [message] as object, but found a concrete value`.

 ## How do I resolve mapping exceptions?

 The generic answer is to ensure that all values of a particular log record field always have the same type in Priority insights.
 Once Priority insights has determined the type of a field and added it to a daily index, all following log records must only have allowed values for that type.